ruanweiming/chrome-mac-enable-manifest-v2/README-EN.md

 Steps:

-1. Download and unzip `Chrome V2.app` to your **Applications** folder\
+1. Download and unzip `Chrome V2.app` into the **Applications** folder\
-2. Drag it into the Dock and launch directly with V2 support
+2. Drag it into your Dock, then simply click the icon to run Chrome with V2 support

-**⚠️ If you see "App is damaged or incomplete"**
+**⚠️ First launch may show "Damaged or incomplete" warning**

-- Option 1: Right-click → Open → Still Open (only once)\
+- Option 1: Right-click → Open → Still Open (once only)\

 - Option 2: Run in Terminal: